damerell/crawl/crawl-ref/docs/crawl_manual.rst

 colour is determined by chromosomes, not by behaviour.

 Most types of Draconians have breath weapons or special resistances.
-Draconians cannot wear body armour and advance very slowly in levels, but are reasonably good at all skills other than missile weapons.
+Draconians cannot wear body armour and advance quite slowly in levels, but are reasonably good at all skills other than missile weapons.
 Still, each colour has its own strengths and some have complementary weaknesses, which sometimes requires a bit of flexibility on the part of the player.